dr-montasir/mnjs/README.md

 mnjs.range(1, 5, 0.5)  //  [ 1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5 ]
 mnjs.range(1, 0, 0.2)  //  [ 1, 0.8, 0.6, 0.4, 0.2, 0 ]
 mnjs.range(10, 1, 2)   //  [ 10, 8, 6, 4, 2 ]
-mnjs.range(-20, 1, 0)  //  Error: MNJS ERROR No. 02 : 05: The step parameter should not be equal zero
+mnjs.range(-20, 1, 0)  //  Error: MNJS ERROR No. 02 : 01: The step parameter should not be:
+                       //  1/ null
+                       //  2/ equal or less than zero.
+                       //  3/ greater than the absolute difference between the first and second parameter

 mnjs.monolist(1, 5)    //  [ 1, 1, 1, 1, 1 ]
 mnjs.monolist(0.5, 3)  //  [ 0.5, 0.5, 0.5 ]